MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/FG01_Lab1_Ex3_sensitivity_labels.md

 ---
 lab:
-    title: 'Exercise 4 - Manage Sensitivity Labels'
+    title: 'Exercise 3 - Manage Sensitivity Labels'
     module: 'Module 1 - Implement Information Protection'
 ---

-# Lab 1 - Exercise 4 - Manage sensitivity labels
+# Lab 1 - Exercise 3 - Manage sensitivity labels

-Joni Sherman, the System Administrator for Contoso Ltd., is implementing a sensitivity labeling plan to ensure that all employee documents in the HR department are appropriately labeled according to the company's information protection policies.
-Contoso Ltd. is based in Rednitzhembach, Germany, and aims to comply with internal data handling standards and regional regulations.
+Joni Sherman, a System Administrator at Contoso Ltd., is rolling out a sensitivity labeling strategy to help protect sensitive data across departments.
+As part of this effort, she's configuring manual and automatic labeling, sublabels, and encryption options, including support for Double Key Encryption (DKE) and integration with Microsoft Defender for Cloud Apps.

 **Tasks**: